akash-palsapure/plant-disease-prediction-cnn-computer-vision-project/README.md

 - Contains thousands of images of plant leaves
 - Includes both **healthy and diseased classes**

-👉 Data collection is the first and most important step in CNN projects -
+👉 Data Collection is one and the formost step in CNN Projects.
 ---

 ### 2️⃣ Data Preprocessing